Imageomics/milu-deer-bioacoustics/README.md

 # Wilds Deer Bioacoustics

-A lightweight audio detection pipeline for identifying target wildlife vocalizations (e.g., milu deer) in field recordings.
+A lightweight audio detection pipeline for identifying target wildlifle vocalizations (e.g., milu deer) in field recordings.
 This repository provides tools to **train** a binary audio classifier and **run inference** on long recordings to automatically extract detected segments.

 The system uses **YAMNet embeddings**, **PCA**, and **XGBoost with probability calibration** to produce interpretable detection scores.